GeorgLegato/Txt2Vectorgraphics/Readme.md

 - place it into your SD-installtion folder into "scripts"
 - run your webui as usual

+If you're running under WSL, Ubuntu or another Linux distro you will need to install potrace.
+Run `sudo apt install potrace`.

 ## Dependencies, Potrace
 At execution time, the script checks if your have
 - already POTRACE in your PATH